 Nell has been serving young children as a Waldorf Early Childhood teacher since 2000.
 Her love of little children, coupled with her awareness of the profound sanctity of childhood, led her to this most wonderful vocation; she teaches as a way of helping to guide the young child into the vast world, being ever-mindful of protecting innocence, joy, and wonder.
 She has enjoyed experiencing the various stages of the young child's development while working as a Nursery, Kindergarten, and Parent/Toddler Educator.

-For the past six years, Nell was administrator of the Magic Garden Waldorf School in Northern Vermont, a WECAN full-member school which she founded, where she also taught and mentored.
+For six years, Nell was administrator of the Magic Garden Waldorf School in Northern Vermont, a WECAN full-member school which she founded, where she also taught and mentored.

 Prior to becoming a Waldorf teacher, Nell worked as a public-school teacher in Brooklyn, NY.
 She has served on the Boards of two Waldorf Schools, and was the Faculty Chair at Green Mountain Waldorf School.

 Nell’s husband Charlie is also a trained Waldorf Early Childhood Teacher, and is currently helping to run the organic farm at the nearby Fellowship Community.
-Their daughter, a Waldorf graduate, is entering her junior year at the University of Vermont, and their young son is in his first year at Green Meadow.
-In their free time, the family enjoys cooking together, working with wool, exploring the wooded trails of the Threefold community, and taking exciting day trips into NYC.
+Their daughter, a Waldorf graduate, is entering her junior year at the University of Vermont, and their young son became a student at Green Meadow in 2012.
+In their free time, the family enjoys cooking together, working with wool, exploring the wooded trails of the Threefold Community, and taking exciting day trips into NYC.

 Rebecca Ruof, Nursery